airbytehq/airbyte/docs/integrations/destinations/convex.md

 ### Setup guide

-Airbyte integration is available to Convex teams on Professional [plans](https://www.convex.dev/plans).
+Airbyte integration is available to all Convex developers.

 On the [Convex dashboard](https://dashboard.convex.dev/), navigate to the project that you want to sync.
 Note only "Production" deployments should be synced.